-Another attribute of the university is its widely dispersed student body.
-Starting with educational offerings for the military in Asia and Europe in the 1940s, UMUC has always been more than just a Maryland institution.
-With the rapid explosion of online courses, UMUC now is among the largest universities in the world and competes in a field where change is constant.
+Another attribute of the university is its widely disbursed student body.
+Starting with educational offerings for the military in Europe in the 1940s and Asia in the 1950s, UMUC has always been more than just a Maryland institution.
+With the rapid growth in popularity of online courses, UMUC now is among the largest universities in the world and competes in a field where change is constant.

-In FY 2014 UMUC enrolled approximately 85,000 students worldwide.
-Of these, 87 percent took at least one course online; UMUC had more than 243,000 online course enrollments and offered 981 distinct courses online.
+In FY2014, UMUC enrolled approximately 85,000 students worldwide.
+Of these, 87 percent took at least one course online, and UMUC had more than 243,000 online course enrollments and offered 981 distinct courses online.
 In fact, the vast majority of students worldwide complete their degrees predominantly online.

-Currently, UMUC offers over 70 undergraduate and graduate degree and certificate programs.
-Every program can be completed online, with the exception of the Doctor of Management program, which has weekend residency requirements.
-Due to increasing student demand for learning online, no program is now offered entirely onsite.
+Currently, UMUC offers more than 90 undergraduate and graduate programs and specializations.
+Most can be completed fully online.
+Due to increasing student demand for learning online, no program is now offered entirely on-site.